Selected URDR Research outputs

 - Le Roux, E. 2015.
 Research report for UK DFID.
 A scoping study on the role of faith communities and organisations in prevention and response to sexual and gender-based violence: Implications for policy and practice Link to the report

 - Le Roux, E. & Olivier, J. 2015.
 Research report for World Vision International.
 Interim research activity report: Faith and Gender in Development Project - Building an Evidence base for the effective scale-up of Channels of Hope for Gender.

 - Le Roux, E. 2013.
 Research report for Tearfund.
 Sexual violence in South Africa and the role of the church.
-Link to the report
+TF Report_SV in SA&role of church_Aug2013_pict">Link to the report

 - Le Roux, E. 2013.
 Research report for Tearfund.
 A view on the current situation regarding sexual violence in Burundi: The role for the church and possible avenues for intervention.
 London: Tearfund UK.
 Link to the report